Basic Phone vs GPS Watch for Kids

 Location Tracking

-Basic phones have no GPS; watches provide real-time location visible to parents.
+Basic phones have no built-in GPS; GPS watches provide continuous real-time location data via satellite and cellular triangulation.

 | Aspect | Basic Phone | GPS Watch for Kids |